smbanasik/GarFishEngine/docs/text_considerations.md

 >*A Quick Note*
 >We need to consider editing text.
 Can we just change the characters that we need to?
 Need to look into

 how buffers are populated.
+**The Font Manager**
+There should be relatively few fonts in a game compared to other assets, so like materials, we'll create a
+resource manager for them called the FontManager.
+This will facilitate the creation of Fonts, their
+material instances, and so on.

+**Static Functions for Bundles**
 You'll notice that the TextAsset doesn't actually contain any text.
 The low level classes are only
 concerned with converting already configured Font and Text data into a render object.
 There are a few helper functions provided, the first taking an array of *some object* and populating the
 buffers of a TextAsset.

-The second function takes a Font and produces a MaterialInstance for it to own.
-Finally, we'll need a third class to create words from our input text, which will also require the buffers
+Finally, we'll need a second function to create words from our input text, which will also require
-to be formatted accordingly (since words should be consecutive but don't have to be visually).
+the buffers to be formatted accordingly (since words should be consecutive but don't have to be visually).

 #### **The High Level**
 With our low level interface decided, we can move onto how we're actually going to manage our text.